programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 The second is to use the same approach as Python list slicing in order to get row data.
 For example, `df[0:100]` returns a `DataFrame` containing the first 100 rows.

+**Note from Ian: I HAD TROUBLE GETTING THIS ONE TO WORK, SOME OF THE INDENTS WERE WONKY.
+CAN YOU REPASTE?**

 <div class="alert alert-warning">

 There are more flexible [methods](https://pandas.pydata.org/pandas-docs/stable/indexing.html) to access data.
 These are worth exploring if you plan to  use Pandas for more advanced work.